SKYWORTH Wins 4 Awards at CES 2019

 Article Rating:

-As the global elite in the household appliance industry, SKYWORTH (00751.HK) has presented many advanced new products and technologies during CES 2019 and became the protagonist.
+LAS VEGAS, Jan.
+10, 2019 /PRNewswire/ -- On January 8, 2019, CES 2019 opened.
+As the global elite in the household appliance industry, SKYWORTH has presented many advanced new products and technologies during CES and garnered much interest from visitors at the show.

-During CES 2019, SKYWORTH has been awarded 2018-2019 Global CE Brands TOP 50, 2018-2019 TOP 10 CE Brands, and 2018-2019 Global TV Brands TOP 10.
-SKYWORTH has earned recognition for its outstanding performance in the field of household appliances.
-SKYWORTH has also received 1 product award, the AI Smart Dual Ecosystem TV Experience Gold Award for 65S9A/XA9000.
-It supports Google Assistant and Amazon Alexa Skill which truly becomes the control center of the smart home.
-With powerful PQ Processor built-in, the TV can display the best image and create an extraordinary experience for audience.
+During CES 2019, SKYWORTH has received the 2018-2019 Global CE Brands TOP 50, 2018-2019 TOP 10 CE Brands, and 2018-2019 Global TV Brands TOP 10 awards.
+SKYWORTH earned this recognition for its outstanding performance in the field of household appliances.
+SKYWORTH has also received a product award, the AI Smart Dual Ecosystem TV Experience Gold Award for 65S9A/XA9000.
+It supports Google Assistant and Amazon Alexa Skill, assisting in the implementation of smart home technologies.
+With a powerful PQ Processor built-in, the TV can display the best image and create an extraordinary experience for the audience.

-Besides 65S9A/XA9000, SKYWORTH has brought the latest products and technologies to CES, including 277-inch super narrow bezel TV wall, 8K OLED TV, 82’’ Flush Mount TV, 65” Quasi-pixel Backlight TV, etc. This exhibition also has a super TV showroom.
+Along with 65S9A/XA9000, SKYWORTH has brought the latest products and technologies to CES, including 277-inch super narrow bezel TV wall, 8K OLED TV, 82'' Flush Mount TV, and 65" Quasi-pixel Backlight TV.
+The SKYWORTH exhibition also has a super TV showroom.
 The 77-inch OLED TV features Dolby Vision HDR imaging technology and is equipped with a 7.1.4 Dolby Atmos-enabled home theater system, delivering a spectacular and immersive experience.
 A smart room is also set up to highlight the forefront of AI development, as the TV can interconnect with all kinds of household appliances.

-By far, SKYWORTH has built partnerships with Google, Amazon, and other technology giants to establish the intelligent product ecosystem.
-Based on the global strategy of “Open, Share, Win-win”, SKYWORTH will continue to focus on AI TV manufacturing to provide AIOT big screen intelligent solution and the best product to their global consumers in the future.
+Thus far, SKYWORTH has built partnerships with Google, Amazon, and other technology giants to establish an intelligent product ecosystem.
+Based on the global strategy of "Open, Share, Win-win", SKYWORTH will continue to focus on AI TV manufacturing to provide AIOT big screen intelligent solutions and the best products to their global consumers in the future.

 At CloudEXPO Silicon Valley, June 24-26, 2019, Digital Transformation (DX) is a major focus with expanded DevOpsSUMMIT and FinTechEXPO programs within the DXWorldEXPO agenda.
 Successful transformation requires a laser focus on being data-driven and on using all the tools available that enable transformation if they plan to survive over the long term.
 A total of 88% of Fortune 500 companies from a generation ago are now out of business.
 Only 12% still survive.
 Similar percentages are found throug...